stevending1st/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-have-a-conversation-about-preferences-and-motivations/task-16.md

 ## --answers--

-Loose schedules
+`Loose schedules`

 ### --feedback--

-It imply having a flexible or open timetable, which is the opposite of the context.
+This phrase implies having a flexible or open timetable, which is the opposite of the context.

 ---

-Flexible deadlines
+`Flexible deadlines`

 ### --feedback--

-It suggest having adjustable timeframes for completing tasks, while Brian's challenge is with the strictness of the deadlines.
+This phrase suggests having adjustable timeframes for completing tasks, while Brian's challenge is with the strictness of the deadlines.

 ---

-Tight deadlines
+`Tight deadlines`

 ---

-Ample time
+`Ample time`

 ### --feedback--

-It means having plenty of time, which is different from what Brian means.
+This phrase means having plenty of time, which is different from what Brian means.

 ## --video-solution--